rrutt/cb-bread/README.md

 Once the end of the view is reached, the message "**No more documents match the Key Prefix and Doc Filter criteria.**" appears above the document list.

-## Running cb-bread as a Standalone Application
+## Installing cb-bread as a Standalone Application

-The cb-bread application incorporates the [NW.js](http://nwjs.io/) technology to provide the option to run cb-bread as a standalone desktop application.
+The cb-bread application incorporates [NW.js](http://nwjs.io/) technology to allow running cb-bread as a standalone desktop application.
-The NW.js module (previously known as **node-webkit**) includes an embedded **webkit** browser based on Chromium (Google Chrome).
+The **NW.js** module (previously known as **node-webkit**) includes an embedded **webkit** browser based on Chromium (Google Chrome).

-### Installing for Standalone Execution

-Third-party **npm** modules that include compiled binary components must be recompiled for compatibility with **NW.js**.
+Third-party **npm** modules that include compiled binary components must be recompiled for compatibility with the _binding_ interface used by **NW.js**.

+### Pre-requisites:

+In order to let the installation script compile the Couchbase Node SDK, you need Python 2.7.x (where "x" is any point release): [Download Python](https://www.python.org/downloads/)

+**_Note for Windows:_** Select the 32-bit version [Windows x86 MSI installer](https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi).
+You will need to add **C:\Python27** to your **PATH** variable, and possibly logout and login again for this change to take effect.
+You also need either a recent version of Microsoft Visual Studio, or else the [Microsoft Build Tools 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40760).
+If the **Microsoft Build Tools 2013**  fails to install, try installing [Microsoft Windows SDK for Windows 7 and .NET Framework 4](http://www.microsoft.com/en-us/download/details.aspx?id=8279) first and then repeat the installation of the **Microsoft Build Tools 2013**.
+If any or all of these setups fail, you should still be able to run the **cb-bread** application via the **node server** command describe above, since the **Couchbase SDK for Node** includes some _fallback_ pre-compiled binaries compatible with standard Node.js on Windows; in that case simply run **npm install** and ignore compiler errors for the **couchbase** module.

+### Installation

-Run either of these scripts to perform the full installation for use with **NW.js**:
+Run either of the following scripts to perform the full installation for use with **NW.js**:

 _Note:_ After running either of these scripts, the **cb-bread** application still remains compatible with the normal **node server** launch option.